 A trailblazer in women's bodybuilding, she shattered stereotypes and brought a new level of athleticism and grace to the professional stage.

-Born in Haiti and raised in Canada, Dayana Cadeau found her calling in the weight room, transforming her physique into a powerful statement of strength.
-She entered the competitive bodybuilding scene when female competitors were still fighting for recognition, carving out a space with her distinctive, symmetrical build and confident stage presence.
-Cadeau's career is marked by her historic 2005 victory at the Ms. International, a crowning achievement that cemented her status as a top-tier athlete.
-Beyond the trophies, her journey from a young immigrant to a champion inspired a generation of women to embrace weight training not just for aesthetics, but as a pursuit of personal power.
-Her legacy lives on as a symbol of resilience and the artistic potential of the human form.
+Dayana Cadeau won the Ms. International in 2005, a historic victory that marked her as a top-tier female bodybuilding champion.
+Born in Haiti and raised in Canada, she found her calling in the weight room, transforming her physique into a powerful statement of strength.
+She entered competition when female competitors were still fighting for recognition, carving out space with her symmetrical build and confident stage presence.
+Her journey from young immigrant to champion inspired a generation of women to embrace weight training not just for aesthetics, but as a pursuit of personal power.
+Cadeau's career is a symbol of resilience and the artistic potential of the human form.

 1965–1980